Surf Beach Waste Management Facility: disaster resilience masterplan and detailed designs

-- To cater for the vast amounts of burnt waste received in a short period of time, we reshaped the existing waste cell and relocated access roads.
+- To cater for the vast amounts of burnt waste received in a short period of time, Council reshaped the existing waste cell and relocated access roads.
 This resulted in the loss of the area previously used for leachate dispersal.

 - The gas flare unit was damaged during this time, with some surface infrastructure and subsurface wells melted.
 This resulted in bushfire waste being disposed of in areas where gas capture was not available.

-The Masterplan will align with Council's, regional, and broader waste strategies to ensure the Surf Beach facility meets long-term waste requirements.
+The masterplan will align with Council's, regional, and broader waste strategies to ensure the Surf Beach facility meets long-term waste requirements.

 - supports necessary infrastructure and enhances the capacity and processing of waste